Be Happy With What You Have (The Mangy Dog Mindset)

 He presented the lengthy report to the abbot after lunch.

-An old thai monk reading a document and smiling
+An old thai monk reading a document, looking happy and smiling

 After reading, the abbot smiled and pointed to a rather sad-looking that was dog lying under a marble chair nearby an ashoka tree, occasionally scratching itself.